GSA/fpki-guides/pages/PIV FAQs.md

 ### 3.21 How Are PIV-I Cards And Components Tested?

 PIV-I Cards have to be on the  [Approved Products List](https://www.idmanagement.gov/IDM/IDMFicamProductSearchPage), which requires [NIST SP 800-85A](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-85A-4.pdf) and security testing according to [FIPS 140-2](http://csrc.nist.gov/publications/fips/fips140-2/fips1402.pdf).
-It is recommended that issuers apply the GSA FIPS 201 Evaluation Program Test Tools.
+It is recommended that issuers apply the *GSA FIPS 201 Evaluation Program Test Tools*.

 to a sampling of their issued cards on an ongoing basis to ensure interoperability.